Chapter 2.12

 As used in this chapter:

-B. "Disaster" means actual or threatened enemy attack sabotage, extraordinary fire, flood, storm, epidemic, riot, earthquake or other similar public calamity.
-(Ord.
-145 §2, 1958)
+A. "Disaster" means actual or threatened enemy attack sabotage, extraordinary fire, flood, storm, epidemic, riot, earthquake or other similar public calamity.

-The city of Angels civil defense and disaster council is created and shall consist of the following:
+The city of Angels emergency council is created and shall consist of the following:

-B. The director of civil defense and disaster, who shall be vice chairman;
+B. The city administrator as director of emergency services, who shall be vice chairperson;

-C. The assistant director, appointed by the mayor, with the advice and consent of the city council who, under the supervision of the director, shall develop civil defense and disaster plans and organize the civil defense and disaster program of this city, and shall have such other duties as may be assigned by the director;
+C. The assistant director of emergency services, appointed by the mayor, with the advice and consent of the city council who, under the supervision of the director, shall develop emergency response and disaster plans, including but not limited to emergency operations plans, and hazard mitigation plans, and organize the emergency management and response program of this city, and such other duties as may be assigned by the director;

-D. Such deputy directors and chiefs of civil defense and disaster departments, services or divisions as are provided for by resolution pursuant to this chapter;
+D. Such deputy directors and chiefs of emergency services as are provided for by resolution pursuant to this chapter;

-E. Such representatives of civic, business, labor, veterans’, professional or other organizations having an official group or organization civil defense and disaster responsibility as may be appointed by the mayor with the advice and consent of the city council.
+E. Such representatives of civic, business, labor, veterans’, professional or other organizations having an official group or organization emergency services responsibility as may be appointed by the mayor with the advice and consent of the city council.
 (Ord.
-145 §3, 1958
+547 (Att.
+A), 2025; Ord.
+145 §3, 1958)

-A. It shall be the duty of the city civil defense and disaster council, and it is hereby empowered, to review and recommend for adoption by the city council, civil defense and disaster and mutual aid plans and agreements and such ordinances and resolutions and rules an regulations as are necessary to implement such plans and agreements.
+A. It shall be the duty of the city emergency council, and it is hereby empowered, to review and recommend for adoption by the city council emergency mutual aid plans, including emergency operations plans, and hazard mitigation plans, and agreements and such ordinances and resolutions and rules and regulations as are necessary to implement such plans and agreements, and provide for the maintenance and regular updates to these plans and agreements.

-B. The civil defense and disaster council shall meet upon call of the chairman or, in his absence from the city or inability to call such meeting, upon the call of the vice chairman.
+B. The emergency council shall meet upon call of the chairperson or, in their absence from the city or inability to call such meeting, upon the call of the vice chairperson.
 (Ord.
+547 (Att.
+A), 2025; Ord.
 145 §4, 1958)

-A. There is created the office of director of civil defense an disaster.
-Such officer shall be appointed by the mayor wit the advice and consent of the city council.
+A. There is created the office of director of emergency management and response.
+Such officer shall be appointed by the mayor with the advice and consent of the city council.

 B. The director is empowered: